 Pumpkin pie has just a few ingredients and whisks together in minutes.
 My favorite part of this pie are the pumpkin pie spices.
 I splurge when I make pumpkin pie and buy them all separately because I love the smell of allspice.
 It just smells like the holidays to me.

-There are lots of pumpkin pie recipes out there but I will tell you that this one performs every single time.
+There are lots of homemade pumpkin pie recipes out there but I will tell you that this one performs every single time.
 I’ve been eating it for 41 years and I’ve never been disappointed.
 Whether you make my all butter pie crust or use one from the freezer or grocery store, this pie is one that you’ll keep coming back to again and again.

 You just need a handful of ingredients, one whisk, and one bowl: